 Instead, you have to build a relationship with the customer, know what they want, and gain their trust.
 Once you get to know them, it would be easier to deliver something they want based on their individual needs.

 Thus, their conversion is based on how well you can give an exact solution to their pain and also the steps that lead them toward that path.
 As you lead them along, you should be careful of pitfalls that could jeopardize that conversion journey.
-We have prepared some tips how you can avoid those mistakes as you nurture your leads.
+We have prepared some tips on how you can avoid those mistakes as you nurture your leads.

 Value Your Leads